 BILL SIENKIEWICZ: REVOLUTION, vol. I

-Edited by Sal Abbinanti, with texts by Ben Davis, Bill Sienkiewicz, and Susan Karlin
+Edited by Sal Abbinanti, with an introduction by Neil Gaiman, an essay by Ben Davis, and an interview with Bill Sienkiewicz

 The first book in a three-volume series of art books authorized by the legendary artist Bill Sienkiewicz, whose 40-year career includes DareDevil, Legion, Venom, and New Mutants, the forthcoming blockbuster film from Marvel/20th Century Fox.